threefoldfoundation/info_threefold_pub/wiki/wethreepedia/faq/faq.md

 To be sure, look into the owner's manual of your specific computer.

+In general, you can go to https://memory.net/ and look for your specific computer model.
+As general steps, select your computer's system in *By system*, then select the series and then select the specific model of the series.
+You will then see available memories to buy from memory.net.
+You can also simply read the documentation at the bottom.
+The memory type supported by your computer will be explained.
+Then you can buy the memory needed from any other computer store.

-You can also check with Cloudninja's documentation [here](https://cloudninjas.com/pages/server-memory).
+For servers, you can check with Cloudninja's documentation [here](https://cloudninjas.com/pages/server-memory).
 Search for your specific hardware and look for the compatible memory.
 This reference is good for rack and tower servers.

 ***